delta-rho/RHIPE/doc/rhmr.rst

 To update the counter C in the group G with a number N, user ``rhcounter(G,C,N)`` where C and G are strings and N is a number.
 However, C and G can be atomic vectors and they will be converted to strings.
 Previously a "," in C or G would upset Hadoop, but not with version 0.52 onwards.
+The values will be returned to the R session.
 Output
 ^^^^^^
 To output data use ``rhcollect(KEY,VALUE)`` where KEY and VALUE are R objects that can be serialized by ``rhsz`` (see the misc page).
 If one needs to send across complex R objects e.g the KEY is a function, do something like ``rhcollect(serialize(KEY,NULL),VALUE)``